paridin/daemon_nginx_uWSGI/README.md

 # Daemon Nginx uWSGI
 ==================

-Daemon writing in python language it's developed on a mac osx lion, Nginx build on /usr/local/ and nginx build on a virtualenv
+The daemon were written in python, it was developed on OSX *Nginx is compiled on /usr/local/ and uWSGI service installed on virtualenv*

-For execute you need change some paths to find nginx and uWSGI services.
+You have to change some paths in the script to execute it, also to find Nginx and uWSGI services in your system unless you have the same paths.

-***Note: you need have installed psutil if you don't have installed it***
+***Note: psutil must be installed, if you don't have it execute the command***

-run the command

 ```bash
 sudo easy_install psutil
 ```

-How to use the script after install locate it into your root project /path/your/projectName/, the configuration for uswgi will be [projectName]_uwsgi.ini and this configuration will be locate on /path/your/projectName/conf
+# How to use it:

+You must put ``start_server.py`` in your root project ``/path/your/projectName/`` uWSGI configuration must have the nomenclature in the filename like ``[projectName]_uwsgi.ini`` and this configuration must be located on ``/path/your/projectName/conf`` the conf directory does not exist by default so you need to create it.

 * **projectName_uwsgi.ini**
+It is located on ``/path/your/projectName/conf``

 ```bash
 [uwsgi]